JRHelmus/SEVA/README.md

 This github contains a python implementation of an agent-based model simulating the charging behavior of Electric Vehicle (EV) users in the Netherlands.
 This repository contains the base model and several extensions.

 **Prerequisites**

 SEVA is a data-driven agent basede model in which the behavior of agents is derived from charging transaction data.
 The model requires charging data to be trained.
 This repository contains a subset of the agents that are present in the simulations of [1].
 Due to privacy and sensitivity issues, no charging data was allowed to be shared in this repositoty.

 To run the model on new charging data, please refer to the technical documentation found in [2].
-This document contains information on data requiremnts.
+This document contains information on data requirements.

 **Instruction videos**

 The following links contain several instruction videos that guide new users through the installation process and the use of the model.
+1. link to
+2. link to
+3. link to

+**SEVA in scientific contributions**
+1. A validated agent-based model for stress testing charging infrastructure utilization - JR Helmus, MH Lees, R van den Hoed - Transportation Research Part A: Policy and Practice 159, 237-262
+2. SEVA: A data driven model of electric vehicle charging behavior - JR Helmus, S Wachlin, I Vermeulen, MH Lees - arXiv preprint arXiv:1904.08748
+3. Simulation of free-floating vehicle charging behaviour at public charging points - VC Gorka, JR Helmus, MH Lees, VC Gorka, JR Helmus, MH Lees - International Electric Vehicle Symposium 32
+4. Simulation of Future Electric Vehicle Charging behavior—Effects of transition from PHEV to FEV - I Vermeulen, JR Helmus, M Lees, R van den Hoed -
+World Electric Vehicle Journal 10 (2), 42
+5. _upcmoing research_
+6. _upcoming research_

 **Recommended follow up steps:**